eebasadre20/flow/README.md

 ## Quickstart Example

-After installing Flow in your Rails project, you will need create state, operation(s), and the flow itself.
+Install Flow to your Rails project.
+Then define the state, operation(s), and flow.

 ### State

-Define state object that will be used for a certain flow:
+Define a state object:

 ```bash
 $ rails generate flow:state Charge